trong-nguyen/udacity-fullstack/README.md

 - Basic READ action with username/password login
 `curl -u myusernam:mypassword http:desiredurl`

+### Web APIs
+Web APIs, regardless of their problems and solutions (and the technologies they used to solve), agree in physical (e.g geographically) regards.
+For example, many APIs (Foursquare, Google Map, Twitter, Yelp) have a search endpoint that take in or return a `latlng` or some kind of `geocode` parameter.
+By utilizing this common, we can compose an API that internally patches together multiple APIs, which eventually solve our own problem.
+The point is all APIs aim to solve some real-world problems so it might not be so surprized that they have real-word constraints and approaches.

 ### Steps in Iterative Development
 - Mockups
 - Routing